-- But when you choose to freeze rhubarb, you will not be able to pick too much at one time, as you will need some space in the freezer.
+- But when you choose to freeze rhubarb, you will not be able to pick too much at once, as you will need some space in the freezer.
 That is always a problem for me.

-- Best is to pick smaller amounts at a time, prepare them, freeze them, and then transfer them to freezer bags.
+- The best is to pick smaller amounts at a time, prepare them, freeze them, and then transfer them to freezer bags.

 - Once they are in the bag, you will have enough freezer space again for the next batch.
-You can then place the second/third/fourth batch in the same bag until it is full.
+You can then place the second/third/fourth batch in the same bag until full.

 Prepare for freezing

 - First of all, remove all the leaves; they are poisonous!

 - Cut into chunks, about 3 cm/ 1.2 inches.